 The Dean of Students and Student Accommodations Coordinator are working with students with academic accommodations to ensure that they are able to access their course content and instruction.
 Visit the Accessibility Services webpage for more information.

-Will the fall term schedule be the same as what is listed on the website.
+Will the spring term schedule be the same as what is listed on the website.

 Can course loads be reduced and billing be on a per-course basis?